MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/managing-org-users.md

 ### How to add a power user

 Only *Engagement Owners* can add *Power Users* for an organization.
-Reach out to your Microsoft contact to inform them who will manage access for you organization and they will add them to the *Power User* group.
+Reach out to your Microsoft contact to inform them who will manage access for your organization and they will add them to the *Power User* group.

 ### If a user is missing from search results